 who is who defies description really.

-[2:29] And in the last show I think it wasn't so long ago I can't remember a thousand apologies ladies and gentleman but the good news is I've been getting a ton done in the history show.
+And in the last show I think it was it so long ago I can't remember thousand apologies ladies and gentleman but the good news is I've been getting a ton done on the history showing.

-[2:43] But said some things about Trump in the last year which were totally honest and we know that Trump is got all angry with me but that's how it's going to be folks and the one critique that's so funny is the one that suggested that because for 25 years,
+[2:43] But said some things about Trump in the last year which were totally honest and we know that the Trump bites got all angry with me but that's how it's going to be focusing and the one critique that's so funny is the one that suggested it because for 25 years,

-I've been saying I want an outsider who's going to come in and upset the system at blah blah blah that I have to be a trump supporter.
+I've been saying I want an outsider who going to come in and upset the system and blah blah blah that I have to be a trump supporter.

-As though it doesn't matter who shows up at your door representing that figure you are pledged to vote for them regardless I'm sorry didn't work that way.
+As though it doesn't matter who shows up at your door representing that figure you are pledged to vote for them regardless well I'm sorry then work that way.

-And I'm tempted to believe what others have said that maybe he doesn't even look like he really wants the job wouldn't it be the greatest political story and All American history if I guy,
+and I'm tempted to believe what others have said that maybe he doesn't even look like he really wants the job wouldn't be the greatest political story and All American history if a guy,

 got this far in the Electoral campaign when he really didn't want the job that he ran for subsidiary reasons I don't know if any of that's true but it's it's interesting to wonder about.

-I happen to believe that Hillary Clinton loses to almost any candidate that you can think of if they're not mean Donald Trump he's he's an amazingly.
+I happen to believe that Hillary Clinton loses to almost any candidate you can think of if they're not Donald Trump he's an amazingly.

-Polarizing figure in the way like I said I think.
+Polarizing figure in a way like I said I think.

-I think standard operating procedure candidates Crush Hillary Clinton because of her unpopularity so this is so depressing election for yours truly as I seemingly get what I want and I get it like a weird sort of Twisted way.
+Standard operating procedure candidates Crush Hillary Clinton because of her unpopularity so this is a depressing election for yours truly cuz I seemingly get what I want and I get it like a a weird sort of twisty way.

-I think I'm getting that birthday cake and it's loaded with nails on the left so I'm not talking about it cuz it doesn't matter at this point for me.
+I think I'm getting that birthday cake and it's loaded with nails none of us are so I'm not talking about it cuz it doesn't matter at this point for me.